 Presented in partnership with

 Pop, Fizz, Clink!
-That tantalizing sound of sparkling wine has us ready to celebrate, pretty much any time of day.
-For that reason, we’ve partnered with our good friends at Domaine Carneros, makers of fantastic méthode traditionnelle bubbly from Carneros, to help turn any moment into an unforgettable experience.
+Who’s ready to dive into the festive season with some tantalizing bubbles?
+For that reason, we’ve partnered with our good friends at Domaine Carneros, makers of fantastic méthode traditionnelle bubbly from Carneros, to help turn all your holiday moments into unforgettable memories.

 But before you pop that cork, let us just say that there’s an art to sipping bubbly.
 To fully savor the wines of Domaine Carneros (and any other sparkling wine or Champagne, for that matter), it’s important to adhere to proper sparkling wine etiquette, aka the “dos and don’t” of all things sparkling.
-Our comprehensive guide will help you navigate the world of sparkling wine with grace and sophistication, whether popping bubbly on a Tuesday or for that very special event.
+Our comprehensive guide will help you navigate the world of sparkling wine with grace and sophistication, this holiday season and beyond.

 Ah, the golden question: how much is enough?
 We recognize that’s the number one question every host asks him or herself before a party, and the answer lies in your gathering’s nature.
 If you’re having an intimate soiree (4-6 people), consider starting with two bottles, ensuring everyone gets a generous pour or two.
 Hosting a grander fête?
 A safe estimate is half a bottle per person, so 10 bottles if you’re having 20 people.
 Or, if you want to live large, think bigger (as in bigger bottle size) with a Magnum or Jeroboam for your party.
 To those of us visual learners, this handy serving chart will help you plan ahead: